ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 `genome=scaffold.fa #genome sequence (fasta file or fasta embeded in GFF3 file)`

-`est=transcript.fasta #set of ESTs or assembled mRNA-seq in fasta format`
+`est=transcripts.fasta #set of ESTs or assembled mRNA-seq in fasta format`
 You get this file from the exercise folder `transcripts`.

 `protein=uniprot.fasta #protein sequence file in fasta format (i.e. from multiple organisms)`